ky-feng/data-projects/GTA-fatal-accidents/index.md

   xlab('Hour')
 ```

-We get the following line chart:

 ![GTA-fatal-accidents_hourly-graph](https://ky-feng.github.io/data-projects/GTA-fatal-accidents/hourly-graph.png)

-I suppose the best time for a walk/drive is approximately 4am, and the worst time for a walk or a drive is approximately 6pm!
-This coincides with GTA rush hour, which, according to is from .
-I suppose a few differences are .....
+I, like many others, enjoy late-night walks or drives to relax after a day's work.
+I suppose, given the above graph, that the safest time to be out (and not be fatally hit by a car) is approximately 4am, and the worst time for a walk or a drive is approximately 6pm.
+This coincides with GTA rush hour, which can be stressful and terrifying to drive in.

 So now, what about date?
 Or more specifically, month?
 We assume that more accidents will happen in the winter months.
 Does the data confirm our hypothesis?
 Let's check to make sure.